aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Thief.md

 - `BugWing` sound plays via PlayMoveSound on loop using `sounds[9]`
 - [MoveTowards](../../../Entities/EntityControl/EntityControl%20Methods.md#movetowards) (-1.5, 0.0, -0.2)
-- `blockcooldown` set to 0.0 which resets the blocking state to be expired
+- `blockcooldown` set to 0.0 which resets the blocking state to be expired (doesn't matter since there is enough yields later to make up for this)
 - Camera moves to look near `partypos[0]` which is the front player party member position
 - Yield all frames until `forcemove` is done
 - `sounds[9]` stopped